ANSYS (NASDAQ:ANSS) Updates Q1 2022 Earnings Guidance

+ANSYS (NASDAQ:ANSS – Get Rating) last released its quarterly earnings data on Wednesday, February 23rd.
+The software maker reported $2.41 earnings per share for the quarter, beating the consensus estimate of $2.27 by $0.14.
+The business had revenue of $661.36 million for the quarter, compared to analyst estimates of $645.40 million.
+ANSYS had a return on equity of 11.87% and a net margin of 23.84%.
+ANSYS’s revenue was up 5.4% compared to the same quarter last year.
+During the same period last year, the firm posted $2.48 earnings per share.
+On average, equities analysts predict that ANSYS will post 6.32 EPS for the current fiscal year.

-In other news, SVP Maria T. Shields sold 18,000 shares of the stock in a transaction on Monday, January 3rd.
+In other ANSYS news, SVP Maria T. Shields sold 18,000 shares of ANSYS stock in a transaction that occurred on Monday, January 3rd.
 The stock was sold at an average price of $394.02, for a total value of $7,092,360.00.
-The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Also, SVP Shane Emswiler sold 5,989 shares of the stock in a transaction on Friday, February 18th.
-The shares were sold at an average price of $309.58, for a total value of $1,854,074.62.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, SVP Shane Emswiler sold 3,471 shares of ANSYS stock in a transaction that occurred on Friday, March 4th.
+The stock was sold at an average price of $311.84, for a total value of $1,082,396.64.
 The disclosure for this sale can be found here.
-0.63% of the stock is currently owned by company insiders.
+Over the last quarter, insiders sold 27,460 shares of company stock valued at $10,028,831.
+0.63% of the stock is currently owned by corporate insiders.

-A number of institutional investors have recently bought and sold shares of the business.
-Integrated Wealth Concepts LLC raised its stake in ANSYS by 4.3% in the fourth quarter.
-Integrated Wealth Concepts LLC now owns 901 shares of the software maker’s stock valued at $361,000 after buying an additional 37 shares in the last quarter.
-Horizon Investments LLC raised its stake in ANSYS by 7.8% in the fourth quarter.
-Horizon Investments LLC now owns 675 shares of the software maker’s stock valued at $271,000 after buying an additional 49 shares in the last quarter.
-Penserra Capital Management LLC raised its stake in ANSYS by 24.9% in the fourth quarter.
-Penserra Capital Management LLC now owns 386 shares of the software maker’s stock valued at $154,000 after buying an additional 77 shares in the last quarter.
-Chicago Partners Investment Group LLC raised its stake in ANSYS by 11.0% in the fourth quarter.
-Chicago Partners Investment Group LLC now owns 1,141 shares of the software maker’s stock valued at $362,000 after buying an additional 113 shares in the last quarter.
-Finally, Glenmede Trust Co.
-NA raised its stake in ANSYS by 23.2% in the fourth quarter.
-Glenmede Trust Co.
-NA now owns 803 shares of the software maker’s stock valued at $322,000 after buying an additional 151 shares in the last quarter.
-Institutional investors own 89.91% of the company’s stock.
+A number of institutional investors have recently made changes to their positions in ANSS.
+EverSource Wealth Advisors LLC acquired a new stake in ANSYS in the fourth quarter valued at approximately $236,000.
+Flagship Harbor Advisors LLC purchased a new position in shares of ANSYS during the fourth quarter valued at approximately $203,000.
+Millennium Management LLC boosted its position in shares of ANSYS by 310.2% during the fourth quarter.
+Millennium Management LLC now owns 12,306 shares of the software maker’s stock valued at $4,936,000 after buying an additional 9,306 shares during the last quarter.
+Mackenzie Financial Corp boosted its position in shares of ANSYS by 2.7% during the fourth quarter.
+Mackenzie Financial Corp now owns 6,361 shares of the software maker’s stock valued at $2,552,000 after buying an additional 168 shares during the last quarter.
+Finally, HB Wealth Management LLC purchased a new position in shares of ANSYS during the fourth quarter valued at approximately $204,000.
+89.91% of the stock is owned by hedge funds and other institutional investors.

 ANSYS, Inc engages in the development and marketing of engineering simulation software and services.
 It operates through the following geographical segments: United States, Japan, Germany, South Korea, France, China, Other EMEA, and Other International.
 The firm’s solutions include automotive, aerospace and defense, construction, energy, materials and chemical processing, autonomous engineering, and electrification.